audomsak/audomsak/README.md

 - 👋 Hi, I’m @audomsak
 - 👀 I’m interested in IT, New Technologies, Travel, Gym, Photography, Music, DIY
-- 🌱 I’m currently learning so many things get improve my skill
+- 🌱 I’m currently learning so many things to improve my skills
 - 💞️ I’m looking to collaborate on whatever I can
 - 📫 How to reach me? s.audomsak@gmail.com, [www.linkedin.com/in/audomsak](www.linkedin.com/in/audomsak/)